replaceitem/scarpet-webserver/README.md

 **Requires [Carpet mod](https://modrinth.com/mod/carpet)**

+*Warning: Only use this mod with scripts you trust or made yourself.
+Use at your own risk.*

 ## Usage

 This mod uses [Spark](https://sparkjava.com/) for running the webserver, and adapts most its syntax from it.